 Why a CDN service provider is essential for streaming video

 Nowadays, a CDN service provider is nearly always a must for video broadcasters.
 That’s because video is a very data-intensive format.
 Even with the most modern compression capabilities, video files are large.
-A typical audience size for live video broadcasting can overwhelm even a decent-sized server.
+In fact, typical audience sizes for live video broadcasting can overwhelm even a decent-sized server.

 Using a CDN has major benefits.
 First, CDNs distribute the data load.
 Instead of a million users attempting to access a file on one server, a CDN redirects those million users over 10,000 servers.
 This process entails less processing power and bandwidth on each server.
-And this, in turn, increases speed, reduces buffering, and—critically—eliminates the chances of a server crash.
+Therefore, CDNs increase speed, reduce buffering, and—critically—eliminate the chances of a server crash.

 Intelligent caching increases this benefit of CDNs.
-For example, a given video stream—say, a Yankees-Giants baseball game—may attract viewers primarily located in two regions, New York and California.
+For example, a given video stream—for example, a Yankees-Giants baseball game—may attract viewers primarily located in two regions, New York and California.
 In this scenario, a CDN service provider intelligently serves the video stream via local servers in these locations.
-The alternative, without a CDN, would route viewers via a data center in, say, Mumbai or London.
+The alternative, without a CDN, would route viewers via a remote data center in, for example, Mumbai or London.

 3 Golden Rules for Choosing a CDN Service Provider

 We now have a working understanding of how CDNs function.
 Let’s shift focus a bit here to hone in on the main topic of this article: choosing a CDN service provider for delivering OTT video content.
 As a business with over a decade of experience in streaming media, we know which are the important elements of an effective CDN.
 Here are our top three picks.

 First, the CDN service provider you select should have a large network.
 Akamai, for example, has more than 240,000 servers in its network.
 It’s the largest CDN, though several other providers have more than 100,000 servers.